As you can see by the dates, this blog was written in summer

 tall mountain is mount Aylmer at 3,162 m.

-Lots of wind at the top and it is a little cool for short pants.
+Lots of wind at the top.
+It is a little cool for short pants.

-This is where the gondola arrives and it is at an elevation of 2,260 m.
+This is where the gondola arrives.
+It is at an elevation of 2,260 m.

 The trail between the two places is all above the ground to protect the

-fragile eco-system at those altitude.
+fragile eco-systems at those altitudes.
 Lots of information about

 the history and nature surrounding the mountain.